Canberra Facing Severe Droughts: Water and Cash

 Water and electricity bills have soared as Australia has been facing several consecutive years of drought.

 There are concerns that rare plants – including a wollemi pine – are dying.
 The Australian Native Plant Society is so concerned about the future scientific and cultural role of the gardens and ‘‘its vital role in Australia’s living heritage’’ it has taken the unprecedented step of urging its 10,000 members – many of whom are leading scientists – to lobby politicians over the crisis.
+I chatted with a former professional essay writers of Acewriters and I shared most of her views.

 A Department of Environment and Water Resources spokeswoman said the department was reviewing the gardens’ role ‘‘in the light of climate change’’.
 A staff restructure is apparently underway, and a new plan aims to ‘‘switch focus’’ from growing and managing native plant collections to ‘‘national leadership in garden sustainability and water management’’.